Water Conservation Regulations Effective March 10, 2020

 Help the District Meet the 20% in 2020 Conservation Goal

-As part of the State of California’s requirements to reduce water usage by 20 % in 2020, the District’s Stage 2 Water reduction goals are now in effect.
-Following is a list with an overview of key elements that impact most customers.
+The State of California’s Water Conservation Act of 2009 required water agencies to reduce water consumption 20% by 2020.
+In order to meet that goal, the District’s Stage 2 Water reduction goals are now in effect.
+Following is a list of key elements that impact most customers with a link to the full list below.

 Water Conservation Regulations